From the President

 - Encourage your student to connect with their career coach so they can hit the ground running when they return in the fall.
 Not sure who your student's coach is?
 Find out on the career coaches page.

 Congratulations to the Class of 2018!
-Over 400 students of the graduating class participated in 737 programs or trips through the Center for Global & Experiential Learning this year.
+Over 400 students of the graduating class participated in 737 programs or trips through the Center for Global Programs and Studies this year.

 - Arts in London (May 8–31)